Tourmi/Retro-ML/Games/Retro_ML.PokemonGen1/README.md

 ### Objectives
 Note that for objectives, the term "Reward" also refers to negative rewards, or punishments.
-Turning off an objective also turns off its stop condition.

 * **Won Fight**
     * Reward applied when the AI wins a fight.
     * Should be a positive number.